knpuniversity/symfony2-series/knpu/generators.rst

         resource: "@EventBundle/Resources/config/routing/event.yml"
         prefix:   /

-With this gone, will show up on the homepage.
+With this gone, the events will show up on the homepage.
 Remove the ``/event`` from the URL in your browser to see it:

     http://localhost:8000/app_dev.php